Good sexual health is an important element of health and wellbeing.

 Most of all, it is important to know that lots of advice, support, help and information is available in person and online whenever you need it.

-Free and confidential sexual health services are available across Sunderland.
+Free and confidential sexual health services in Sunderland

 CASH - This contraception and sexual health service offers advice and support on all types of contraception.
 Testing is also available for the most common sexual infections.

 C Card - If you're aged between 13 and 24 you can get confidential sexual health advice and free condoms through the C-Card scheme.

 GUM - The Genitourinary Medicine (GUM) service is open to everyone from the age of 13.
 The service provides the full range of secual infection screening and treats all sexual infections free of charge.

 Long acting reversble contraception and emergency hormonal contraception is available at various GP's and pharmacies in the city find out more at Live Life Well.